6r1d/rmr/doc/starting.rst

 Types of MIDI ports
 -------------------

-There are "normal" and virtual MIDI ports.
+There are virtual and non-virtual MIDI ports.

 Think about virtual MIDI input and ouptut in terms of endpoints you connect to.
-"Normal" MIDI ports connect to those.
+"Normal" or "non-virtual" MIDI ports connect to those.

-Client connecting to a server is a good analogy, too.
+`Client—server model <https://en.wikipedia.org/wiki/Client%E2%80%93server_model>`_, where a client [#client_term]_ connects to a server is a nice analogy, as well.
 In this analogy, a server is a "virtual port" and a client is "just a port".

 Calling wrappers